Hazel Sive: Research

-Sive is a pioneer in many research areas and has developed multiple techniques.

-These include analysis of the extreme anterior domain (EAD), a unique and important embryonic region she named.
-She used a simple anterior organ, the mucus-secreting cement gland of the frog Xenopus, to define the genetic network required for anterior position.
-The EAD also gives rise to the mouth and the Sive group has defined key steps necessary for mouth formation.
-Using their 'facial transplant' technique, her group made the unprecedented discovery that the EAD is also a facial signaling center, which guides neural crest cells into the developing face, where they form the jaws and other structures.
-Since the EAD is present in humans, the work is directly relevant for understanding human craniofacial anomalies.
+Sive's research includes analysis of the extreme anterior domain (EAD), a region found in developing embryos that develops into the mouth opening and oral cavity.
+This research defined key steps of mouth formation and determined that the EAD is a facial signaling center that guides neural crest cells into the developing face, where they form the jaws and other structures.

-Another focus of Sive's research has been nervous system patterning.
-Using novel techniques in subtractive cloning, her laboratory defined some of the earliest molecular markers and regulators of the nervous system in both Xenopus and the zebrafish Danio.
-Expression of these genes answered the age-old question of when the embryo decides to make a nervous system: Sive showed that future brain cells are set aside when the embryo is just a ball of cells.
-Function of these genes, including otx2 and zic1 (opl), was studied using hormone-inducible fusion proteins, a technique first used in embryos by Sive.
-She also developed the first zebrafish 'explant' culture method, and so identified cell interactions that initiate brain development.
-As well, Sive identified retinoic acid as a regulator of brain patterning, and demonstrated its activity on expression of hindbrain Hox genes.
+Sive has conducted research into nervous system patterning.
+She was involved in the development of subtractive cloning techniques used to define nervous system molecular markers and regulators in Xenopus frogs and the zebrafish Danio.
+Expression of these genes determine the point at which an embryo begins to develop a nervous system: Sive determined that future brain cells are set aside when the embryo is just a ball of cells.
+Sive was the first to use hormone-inducible fusion proteins to study these genes.

-And she defined additional roles for fibroblast growth factors in precise patterning of the hindbrain.
+Sive developed the first zebrafish 'explant' culture method, and identified cell interactions that initiate brain development.
+Sive identified retinoic acid as a regulator of brain patterning, and demonstrated its activity on expression of hindbrain Hox genes.
+She defined additional roles for fibroblast growth factors in precise patterning of the hindbrain.